tingjun-yang/SP-Arbitrage/README.md

 # ***Definitions and Description:***

+Futures Contract:<br>
+Derivative financial contracts that obligate parties to buy or sell an asset at a predetermined future date and price.<br>

+Exchange Traded Fund (ETF):
+ETFs or "exchange-traded funds" are exactly as the name implies: funds that trade on exchanges, generally tracking a specific index.
+When you invest in an ETF, you get a bundle of assets you can buy and sell during market hours.<br>

 E-Mini (ES) S&P 500 Futures Contract: <br>
 The E-mini S&P 500 futures contract tracks the S&P 500 Index.
 It trades on the Chicago Mercantile Exchange (CME) under the ticker symbol ES.
 The contract tracks the stock prices of the largest U.S. companies listed on the S&P 500 Index.
 Investors can use contracts as a way to hedge or speculate on the future of the S&P 500 Index.
 The E-mini S&P 500 futures contract is $50 x the S&P 500 Index and has a minimum tick of .25 index points.
 This translates to $50 per single point change and $12.50 per tick.<br>